Seirdy/seirdy.one/content/posts/website-best-practices.md

 Finally, consider using your CSP to restrict script loading.
 If you must use inline scripts, selectively allow them with a hash or nonce.
 Some [recent directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/trusted-types) restrict and enforce proper use of [trusted types](https://web.dev/trusted-types/).

+### Third-party content

+Third-party content will complicate the CSP, allow more actors to track users, possibly slow page loading, and create more points of failure.
+Some privacy-conscious users actually block third-paraty content: while doing so is fingerprintable, it can reduce the amount of data collected about an already-identified user.
+Avoid third-party content, if at all possible.

 About fonts
 -----------

+I recommend setting the default font to `sans-serif`.
 If you really want, you could use serif instead of sans-serif; however, serif fonts tend to look worse on low-res monitors.
 Not every screen's <abbr title="Dots Per Inch">DPI</abbr> has three digits.
+Accommodate users' default zoom levels by keeping your font size the same as most similar websites.

 To ship custom fonts is to assert that branding is more important than user choice.
 That might very well be a reasonable thing to do; branding isn't evil!
 That being said, textual websites in particular don't benefit much from branding.
 Beyond basic layout and optionally supporting dark mode, authors generally shouldn't dictate the presentation of their websites; that should be the job of the user agent.
 Most websites are not important enough to look completely different from the rest of the user's system.

-A personal example: I set my preferred browser font to "sans-serif", and map "sans-serif" to my preferred font in my computer's fontconfig settings.
+A personal example: I set my preferred browser font to `sans-serif`, and map it to my preferred font in my computer's fontconfig settings.
 Now every website that uses sans-serif will have my preferred font.
 Sites with sans-serif blend into the users' systems instead of sticking out.

 ### But most users don't change their fonts...